Middle School Humanities Teacher

 Extended Day and Activities Director

-Hillary is no stranger to FSM or to the extended day program, having already served in the position in the past.
+Hillary is no stranger to FSMN or to the extended day program, having already served in the position in the past.
 A self-proclaimed natural organizer, she’s also served in a variety of administrative positions, particularly at Nova Classical Academy.
 She studied political science at Carleton College.

 During the past few years, she also substituted in the front office at FSM.
 She’s more than familiar with FSM, especially since she is the mother of an alumnae.
 We welcome her calm attention to detail, and her care for our students and their families.